goccy/bigquery-emulator/README.md

 $ docker run -it ghcr.io/goccy/bigquery-emulator:latest --project=test
 ```

+* If you are using an M1 Mac ( and Docker Desktop ) you may get a warning.
+In that case please use `--platform linux/x86_64` option.

 ## How to use from bq client

 ### 1. Start the standalone server